akurasy/azure-exam/README.md

 Only Microsoft Entra ID P1 and P2 support SSPR, but Microsoft Entra ID P1 is the lower cost option.

 select a dynamic group when users added to tenant needs to automatically assign m365 license.

+External collaboration settings let you specify which roles in your organization can invite external users for B2B collaboration

+the default backup policy retains daily backups in the backup vault for 30 days

+The Basic app service plan does not support automatic scaling - you must scale up the plan to Premium (or higher) to support automatic scaling.

+Versioning must be enabled for both the source and destination accounts during replication